Vertex algebras and quantum master equation: formalism and effective renormalization

 \subsubsection{Homotopic renormalization}

 The solution to the above problem requires the method of renormalization in quantum field theory.
-There are several different approaches to renormalizations, and we will adopt Costello's homotopic theory \cite{Kevin-book} in this paper that will be convenient for our applications.
+There are several different approaches to renormalizations.
+We will work with Costello's homotopic theory \cite{Kevin-book} in this paper that will be convenient for our applications.